flutter/plugins/packages/connectivity/connectivity_for_web/README.md

 ## Limitations on the web platform

-In order to retrieve information about the quality/speed of a browser's connection, the web implementation of the `connectivity` plugin uses the browser's [**NetworkInformation** Web API](https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation), which as of this writing (February 2020) is still "experimental", and not available in all browsers:
+In order to retrieve information about the quality/speed of a browser's connection, the web implementation of the `connectivity` plugin uses the browser's [**NetworkInformation** Web API](https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation), which as of this writing (June 2020) is still "experimental", and not available in all browsers:

 ![Data on support for the netinfo feature across the major browsers from caniuse.com](https://caniuse.bitsofco.de/image/netinfo.png)